NOAA Bonaire 2008 Explorers

 Virginia Institute of Marine Science, College of William & Mary

-Noelle started her undergraduate career as a human development major at Cornell University, but after a spring break trip to Florida her love of the ocean was rekindled.
+Noelle Relles started her undergraduate career as a human development major at Cornell University, but after a spring break trip to Florida her love of the ocean was rekindled.
 She returned to Cornell in search of a way to study marine biology in the middle of upstate New York, and was surprised to find plenty of opportunities there.
-She took two courses at Cornell's marine lab at the Isle of Shoals off the coast of Maine and spent a semester in Hawai'i studying earth and environmental systems and the dynamics of marine ecosystems.
-Her undergraduate advisor sparked her interest in marine invertebrates and coral reefs in particular, alerting her to the global crisis of climate change.
-After graduating from Cornell with a degree in Interdisciplinary Study in December of 2006 she began her master's degree in August of 2007 at the College of William & Mary's School of Marine Science at the Virginia Institute of Marine Science.
-She will be working with her advisor, Mark Patterson, mapping the seafloor surrounding the island of Bonaire.
+She took two courses at Cornell's marine lab at the Isle of Shoals off the coast of Maine and spent a semester in Hawaii, studying earth and environmental systems and the dynamics of marine ecosystems.
+Her undergraduate advisor sparked her interest in marine invertebrates and coral reefs, alerting her to the global crisis of climate change.
+After graduating from Cornell with a degree in interdisciplinary study in December of 2006, she began working on her master's degree in August of 2007 at the College of William & Mary's School of Marine Science at the Virginia Institute of Marine Science.
+She will be working with her advisor, Mark Patterson, mapping the sea floor surrounding the island of Bonaire.

 Associate Center Director